dburrows/teachingApp/README.md

 Install Postgres using Postgres.app - <https://postgresapp.com/downloads.html>

+Then follow <https://postgresapp.com/documentation/cli-tools.html> to add the command line utilities to your path

 Start Postgres.app, then double click on the postgres database icon to get a terminal prompt in psql (you should see `postgres=>` in the prompt)

 ![postgres.app](./docs/images/postgresapp.png)